Make a Tote Bag From An Old Grain Sack

 Sew the Bottom of the Bag

 - Sew the bottom of one bag.
-The other will be closed at the bottom as it is the bottom of the bag.
-Remember, it's seamless so you don't have to worry about the sides.
+The other will already be closed at the bottom as it is the bottom of the bag.
+There are no side seams.

 - This fabric is very heavy so use a heavy duty sewing needle and sew slowly.
-I used a zig-zag stitch for extra strength.
+Use a zig-zag stitch for extra strength and to help avoid fraying.

 - Turn the material inside out so the seam is on the inside.